Kalani Peʻa: Charity

-Pe'a's grandmother suffers from Alzheimers.
+Pe'a's grandmother has Alzheimers.
 He was interviewed by KHON2 News and said that "Many families are ashamed to say they have family members affected by it.
 I really want to encourage the importance of not being ashamed to talk about it, to ask for help — advice and help from the Alzheimer’s Association.
 And it’s okay to cry on somebody’s shoulder.”

 Pe'a donates a portion of his live shows towards programs supporting Alzheimer's patients and their caregivers.